 If you’re planning to do the job on your own, then here are the things you must do:

-First, you must check all the existing systems and components including the pipes, pumps, interior pool materials and all the other systems, which are very close to the water or touch it because it is important to determine if the salt will affect the systems.
+First, you must check all the existing systems and components including the pipes, pumps, interior pool materials.
+Most pools can be converted easily but you need to be aware of the corrosion mentioned above.
+It is important to determine if the salt will affect the systems.

 Checking the Existing Pool Water